Canon 2000D vs Sony RX10 IV

 Review summary: Canon 2000D vs Sony RX10 IV

-So what conclusions can be drawn?
+So how do things add up?
 Is the Canon 2000D better than the Sony RX10 IV or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.